 In 1998, my best friend, Schaefer, and I spent a month in Europe.
 We truly went to watch five matches at the World Cup but we also traveled to England, Spain, Germany and France.
-In many ways you could not have picked a more perfect vacation for me: soccer, best friend, Europe and soccer.
+In many ways you could not have picked a more perfect vacation for me: best friend, Europe and soccer.

 We actually arrived prior to the Cup starting and did some traveling in England and then headed to Barcelona, Spain.
 After spending about three days in Barcelona, we were scheduled to take a train to Paris on Sunday in order to pick up our ticket and start the soccer part of our trip.
 That Saturday, we were taking the Metro down to the Las Ramblas area.
 We sat on the bench waiting for the train.
 Schaef was rearranging some things between his money belt and backpack when the train arrived.
-Thirty seconds after the train pulled away, Schaef realize that he’d left his money belt on the bench with his passport in it.
+Thirty seconds after the train pulled away, Schaef realized that he’d left his money belt on the bench with his passport in it.
 (Don’t judge Schaef here, out of character moment.)
 At the next stop we turned around and went back but the money belt and everything in it was gone.

 We figured out where the US Embassy was and took the train to get there.
 Please bear in mind that the internet was not as widely accessible at the time.
 Upon our arrival we were hit with the next problem, it was Saturday and the Embassy was closed.
 The only person at the Embassy was a guard who only spoke Spanish.
 I explained the situation to the guard and he put me on the phone with an official from the Embassy.
 In order to cross the border into France (pre European Union), we needed a copy of his passport (we had) and a police report explaining that the passport had been stolen.
 My Spanish abilities were put to the test by filling out a police report.
 So the next day we went to the train station with our flimsy documents and a great deal of hope.
 Luckily we made it across the border.